splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 .. note:: Use this topic to understand general aspects of subscription usage for Splunk APM.
 For more detailed billing-related queries, contact your Splunk Account Team.

-View Splunk APM billing subscription usage data to monitor your organization's usage against its subscription plan and limits.
+View Splunk APM billing subscription usage data to monitor your organization usage against its subscription plan and limits.

 Prerequisite
 ==============